Crucial Moments

 Crucial Moments is an EP by the Bouncing Souls that was released on March 15, 2019.
 The six song EP was released as part of a celebration of the band's 30th anniversary.
 The band also released a book detailing their history and supported both releases with a world tour.
-The title track was released as the first single and a music video was also released for the song to promote the EP.
+The title track was released as the first single and a music video was also released for the song to promote the EP.The album's title track was released as a single and music video.